(Last updated 31 July 2020)

 VIRTUAL TOURS OF MUSEUMS AND GALLERIES

 Many world famous museums and galleries have virtual tours that you can access for free by going to their websites.
 Google Arts and Culture also showcases artworks from museums and galleries worldwide on a major website with suggestions for all sorts of art activities as well.
 Go to it here

 Recommendations for ones you like are very welcome.
 Here are a few suggestions:

 The Frick Collection of paintings, sculpture, and fine and decorative art of all sorts is housed in Henry Clay Frick’s former mansion on New York’s Fifth Avenue.
-As wellas the Friday night talks with a curator, it has a virtual tour here
+It also has Friday night talks with a curator.

 Dulwich Picture Gallery has a number of short films to view.
 Have a look at artist Lachlan Goudie taling about John Singer Sergeant’s lovely watercolours.

 The Isabella Stewart Gardener Museum in Boston has an extraordinary collection of world-class art works from ancient times to the 20th C. Collected by one woman with a love of art – and a great deal of money – and housed in a purpose built house in the style of an Italian palazzo.
 Look at Google’ s virtual tour and explore anything you’re interested in in more detail on the museum’s website.
 Make sure you look at the amazing upper rooms (including the ceilings)

 Fancy a virtual trip to Florence?
 Go to the Uffizi with links to the Pitti Palace and Boboli Gardens too.